 There are multiple ways to load JCasC yaml file to configure Jenkins:

-JCasC by default searches for a file with the name jenkins.yaml
+JCasC by default searches for a file with the name jenkins.yaml in $JENKINS_ROOT.

-The JCasC looks for an environment variable CASC_JENKINS_CONFIG
+The JCasC looks for an environment variable CASC_JENKINS_CONFIG which contains the path for the configuration yaml file.

-A path to a folder containing a set of config files e.g. /var/jenkins_home/casc_configs
+A path to a folder containing a set of config files e.g. /var/jenkins_home/casc_configs.

-A full path to a single file e.g. /var/jenkins_home/casc_configs/jenkins.yaml
+A full path to a single file e.g. /var/jenkins_home/casc_configs/jenkins.yaml.

-A URL pointing to a file served on the web e.g. https://<your-domain>/jenkins.yaml
+A URL pointing to a file served on the web e.g. https://<your-domain>/jenkins.yaml.

-To configure your Vault in Jenkins add the following to jenkins.yaml
+To configure your Vault in Jenkins add the following to jenkins.yaml:

 unclassified: hashicorpVault: configuration: vaultCredentialId: "vaultToken" vaultUrl: "https://vault.company.io" credentials: system: domainCredentials: - credentials: - vaultTokenCredential: description: "Uber Token" id: "vaultToken" scope: GLOBAL token: "${MY_SECRET_TOKEN}"